biscuitWizard/TorchEconomy/README.md

 * !econ markets open <marketNameOrId>: Opens the specified market for business.
 * !econ markets close <marketNameOrId>: Closes the specified market for business.
 * !econ markets account <marketNameOrId> <accountNameOrId>: Links an account to specified market to act as a coffer.
+* !econ markets buy.price <marketNameOrId> <itemName> <newPricePer1>: Sets a price on a specified item at the specified market.
-* !econ markets setprice <marketNameOrId> <itemName> <newPricePer1>: Sets a price on a specified item at the specified market.
+* !econ markets sell.price <marketNameOrId> <itemName> <newPricePer1>: Sets a price on a specified item at the specified market.
+* !econ markets buy.remove <marketNameOrId> <itemName>: Removes a buy order completely.
+* !econ markets sell.remove <marketNameOrId> <itemName>: Removes a sell order completely.

 ### Admin Commands
 * !admin markets delete <marketName>: Deletes a market.